 Getaway driver jailed for murdering two teenage boys in Bristol

-Antony Snook, 45, helped four teenagers kill Mason Rist and Max Dixon in January this year, driving them to and from the scene in Knowle West.
+Antony Snook, 45, helped four teenagers kill Mason Rist and Max Dixon in Knowle West in January.

 A getaway driver who helped four teenagers kill two boys with machetes during a case of mistaken identity has been jailed for life for murder and will serve a minimum of 38 years in prison.